ARTE-Lab/arte-lab.github.io/index.md

 # ARTE Group
 Autonomous Representation de Temps et Espace

-The ARTE Group is a research group affiliated with the [LAMP Laboratory](http://lamp.ucas.ac.cn) at the University of Chinese Academy of Sciences (UCAS).
+The ARTE Group is a research group affiliated with the [LAMP Laboratory](http://lamp.ucas.ac.cn) led by Professor Qixiang Ye (https://people.ucas.ac.cn/~qxye?language=en) at the University of Chinese Academy of Sciences (UCAS).

 ## About